 How will invoices and credit notes that are password-protected be handled in e-invoicing?

 E-Invoices and credit notes are exchanged in XML format, which are encrypted to ensure security.
-Password-protected PDFs or other manual formats are not used in the e-invoicing system, as all data is securely transmitted and stored through standardized digital protocols.
+Password-protected PDFs or other manual formats are not used in the e-invoicing system, as all data is securely transmitted and stored through standardised digital protocols.

 Are there any specific data protection controls expected for e-invoicing?